 The Lady Vanishes is one of Alfred Hitchcock’s most popular thrillers, yet it has never been one of my favorite Hitchcock movies.
 It’s by no means a bad movie, but I’ve never felt passionate about it.
 I thought a re-watch would make me like it a bit more, and I was right; this time around the film’s deft blend of droll humor and mystery totally charmed me.
-I still think this isn’t one of Hitchcock’s masterpieces.
+That said, I still think this isn’t one of Hitchcock’s masterpieces.

 Although The Lady Vanishes is an official adaptation of Ethel Lina White’s 1936 novel The Wheel Spins, the plot is based on a popular 19th century urban legend.

 Many movies have been inspired by this legend.
 It goes something like this: a person disappears without a trace, but no one seems to remember seeing the person.
 Otto Preminger’s Bunny Lake is Missing and Jodie Foster’s 2005 movie Flight Plan, just to name a few, are variations on the same idea.
 Hitchcock himself produced a straight adaptation of the legend for his 1950s TV show.

 The Master of Suspense takes this very serious premise and plays it mostly for laughs.
 This is perhaps a ploy to distract the viewer from noticing that the story makes no sense.
 I didn’t mind the lack of logic, I just expected a little more complexity from a Hitchcock movie.
 In his book, The Art of Alfred Hitchcock, film scholar Donald Spoto explains quite succinctly my main issue with the movie: “The film lacks rigor and gravity.”